W427697/Discord-/docs/get-started/sveltekit.md

 Type: TK

-A callback that will called when a form with `use:enhance` is submitted.
+A callback that will be called when a form with `use:enhance` is submitted.

 #### `hrefs`

 Type: `Record<[path: string], (to: string, event: TK) => void | { callback: (to: string, event: TK) => void, asRegex?: boolean }>`

-If you have an `<a />` tag inside your code with the `href` attribute that matches one or more of the links defined (treated as regex based on the `asRegex` property) the corresponding `callback` will be called.
+If you have an `<a />` tag inside your code with the `href` attribute that matches one or more of the links defined (treated as regex based if the `asRegex` property is `true`) the corresponding `callback` will be called.
+If no matching `hrefs` are defined, an action will be logged to the [Actions panel](../essentials/actions.md).
 See [Mocking links](#mocking-links) for an example.

 #### `navigation`